REX2626/Astro-Attack/README.md

 Neutral ship when attacking, will only become passive again once the whole group of enemies or defeated

+Custom cursor

+Change custom cursor colour based on whether you are hovering over an enemy or not

+Enemy tracking for player

 ---

 ### POTENTIAL